rootz491/gatsby-learning/rootz blog 2/README.md

 Here i used `gatsby-node` to create pages over dynamic content.

-*   created some JSON data and parsed using `gatsby-transform-json`
+*   created some JSON data and parsed using `gatsby-transformer-json`